biffalo/BetterSecDefaults/README.md

 **🔵Policy 1 - MFA For All**

 Prompts you for trust location IP in CIDR format.
-Creates policy that requires MFA or hybrid join for any login coming from any network NOT in the "trusted" named location
+Creates policy that requires MFA or hybrid join for any login coming from any network NOT in the "trusted" named location.

 **🔵Policy 2 - OPTIONAL - Block Outside USA**